16csu273/bauji-traders-shop-system/README.md

 **🎉 Thank you for choosing BAUJI TRADERS Shop Management System!**

-*For the best experience, ensure your barcode scanner is configured for keyboard emulation and your thermal printer supports 80mm (3-inch) paper.*
+*For the best experience, ensure your barcode scanner is configured for keyboard emulation and your thermal printer (TVS 3200 Lite or compatible) supports 80mm (3-inch) paper.
+The receipt format has been specifically optimized for this paper size.*